 Loading the player...

 A trick film with elements of comedy and horror.

-LE MANOIR DU DIABLE (The Manor of the Devil) is a 1896 three-minute-long French film by Georges Méliès.
+LE MANOIR DU DIABLE (The House of the Devil) is a 1896 three-minute-long French film by Georges Méliès.
 It is number 78-80 on the catalogue of his Star Film company.
 The film contains many traditional pantomime elements and was produced to amuse, rather than frighten.
 Nonetheless, it is considered by many to be the first horror film, as well as the first vampire film.
 LE MANOIR DU DIABLE is now in the public domain.

 In English, this film has been known as The Haunted Castle, The Devil's Castle, The Devil's Manor, The Manor of the Devil, and The House of the Devil.

 Narrative: The film begins with a large bat flying into a medieval castle.
 Once in, the bat circles slowly while flapping its large wings before changing into Mephistopheles (played by Georges Méliès).
 After preparing a cauldron, the demon produces skeletons, ghosts, and witches from its bubbling contents.
-Finally one of the summoned underworld cavaliers holds up a crucifix and Satan vanishes in a blast of smoke.
+Finally one of the summoned underworld cavaliers holds up a crucifix and the Devil vanishes in a blast of smoke.

 Reference number F4988

 Media type Moving Image

 Place of Production FRANCE

 Producer: Georges Méliès